frnsys/konbini.py/readme.md

 ```
 SHIPBOB_API_KEY = '...'
 SHIPBOB_CHANNEL_ID = '...'
+SHIPBOB_DEFAULT_CHANNEL_ID = '...'
 ```

-The channel ID can be retrieved like so:
+The channel IDs can be retrieved like so:

 ```
 resp = requests.get(